MakerDen/Maker-Den-Mono-on-Raspberry-Pi/README.md

 Please refer to the [IoT Maker Den on .NET Micro Framework on Netduino documentaion](https://github.com/MakerDen/IoT-Maker-Den-NETMF/blob/master/README.md)

+# Running Maker Den on Raspberry Pi

-This project can run with or without the configurted Prototype shield.
-See the code examples below for running barebones or fully configured Maker Den Prototype shield.
+This project can run with or without the configured prototype shield.
+See the code examples below for running barebones or with a fully configured Maker Den prototype shield.

 #Setting up Mono on Raspberry Pi